The Hijab

 in a couple of centuries following his demise.
 Women were jurists and even

-ones below that are attributed to the Prophet, which claim that the majority of
+without question reports like the ones below that are attributed to the Prophet, which claim that the majority of

 women are mentally deficient, ungrateful, and destined for hell.